-Construction on Kathryn Albertson Park began in September 2019.
-Phase 1 work has been completed.
+Construction on updates to Kathryn Albertson Park initially began in September 2019.
 The focus of the first phase of the park refresh was landscaping with irrigation modifications and converting some open turf areas to meadows.
 Future phases will include installation of a boardwalk and overlooks that will allow park patrons to enjoy the park.
 New signage will include wayfinding and education components focusing on nature, the environment and wildlife in the park.

 For reference, meadows have a diverse variety of plants and flowering annuals and perennials to many different grasses, making them more interesting and dynamic.
 Unlike typical lawn grass that has a thick thatch, meadow plants generally grow in independent bunch-form grasses and forbs.
 The meadows look thick and lush from eye level, but thorough inspection will reveal a small proportion of bare ground between the vegetation.

-There are three meadow types that will be installed throughout the park based on site conditions and potential use:
+Three meadow types have been installed throughout the park based on site conditions and potential use:

 We appreciate your patience and cooperation throughout this transition period for the park.